startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

         find the smallest number in the second half.
 At any time, the median of the current list of numbers can be calculated from the top element of the two heaps.

+        As youre pushing elements maintain the invariant, half the numbers in max heap half in min heap

+        and max heap contains the smallest numbers, and min heap contains the largest numbers.

         Ways to identify the Two Heaps pattern:
         Useful in situations like Priority Queue, Scheduling